eric93/incremental/examples.md

 # Incremental attribute grammar evlauation

+Main idea: translate the attribute grammar to its incremental variant.
+There are several ways to do this.

 ## Tracking dynamic changes

 This is what Reps et al. do in their dynamic interpreter for AGs.
 However, to